Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-The NSW State Parole Authority (SPA) is an independent, statutory authority governed by the Crimes (Administration of Sentences) Act 1999 and its function is to make informed, impartial and evidence-based decisions about the safe reintegration of inmates into the community.
+Its function is to make informed, impartial and evidence-based decisions about the safe reintegration of inmates into the community.

-The SPA also has powers to:
+The Parole Authority also has powers to:

 “The Parole Authority must not make a parole order directing the release of an offender unless it is satisfied that it is in the interests of the safety of the community”.